KeganF/Weather-App/README.md

 ## Updates

+- March 21, 2023:
+    - Current weather and forecast are now two separate sets of data, fixing the issue mentioned in the previous update.
+    - Request has been fully replaced by Fetch.

+- March 13, 2023:
-- March 13th, 2023: Added weather forecast in 3 hour increments.
-Right now the "current weather" being displayed is the data from the first element in the forecast array, meaning it's not actually the current weather.
-This is only temporary, as I plan on changing where and how some of the information is being displayed, and this update is more so just to document the inclusion of the forecast feature.
+    - Added weather forecast in 3 hour increments.
+    - "current weather" being displayed is the data from the first element in the forecast array, meaning its not actually the current weather (ahead by 3 hours).
+This is only temporary while I work on displaying the data separately

-- March 7th, 2023: First solution for error handling.
-After a bit of research and some experimenting, I implemented a way to prevent invalid city names from breaking the program.
-The section of code that normally grabs and displays the weather data now throws an error and redirects users to an error page when an invalid city name is entered.
-I'm still keeping an eye out for what's considered best practice for this situation, and will continue to update my solution as I go.

-- March 1st, 2023: First test implementing a search bar.
-This is my first time attempting to create a search bar feature, so there's some research I need to do on error handling before I continue working on the project so that invalid city names don't cause issues.
+- March 7, 2023:
+    - First time attempting to implement error handling.
+    - Invalid city names will redirect to an error page.

+- March 1, 2023:
+    - First test implementing a search bar.